 A prior spousal maintenance order that states that it is “non-modifiable” cannot be modified.
 Such an order can only be “non-modifiable” if the parties agreed to such language in their final divorce decree.
 Otherwise, a spousal maintenance order is potentially subject to modification if one of the parties can establish “changed circumstances that are substantial and continuing.”
 ARS Section 25-327(A).

-Changed circumstances in many modification cases regard a change in income to either or both parties.
+Changed circumstances in many spousal maintenance modification cases regard a change in income to either or both parties.
 However, even though there are changed circumstances, there is no guarantee that the Court will modify the spousal maintenance amount or duration.
 For example, the Court could find that a payor is still able to afford paying the same spousal maintenance amount even though his or her income has decreased.
-In the same regard, the Court could find that somebody is not entitled to more spousal maintenance based solely upon the fact that the paying party makes more money if the recipient’s reasonable needs have not materially changed.
+In the same regard, the Court could find that somebody is not entitled to a modification of spousal maintenance based solely upon the fact that the paying party makes more money if the recipient’s reasonable needs have not materially changed.

-In addition, there are Arizona cases that state that such changed circumstances must not be foreseeable at the time of the spousal maintenance award.
+In addition, there are Arizona cases that state that such changed circumstances must not be reasonably foreseeable at the time of the spousal maintenance award.
 Case law is somewhat ambiguous with regard to what this means as any circumstance could be argued as foreseeable, i.e. losing one’s job, incurring a disability, etc.

 In some cases, a party may desire to extend the duration of spousal maintenance.
 Such petition must be filed prior to the expiration of the spousal maintenance term.
 In such event, one still must show a substantial and continuing change of circumstances.
 For example, a recipient’s continued inability to meet his or her reasonable needs without spousal maintenance may not be grounds to continue a spousal maintenance award if he or she has not made good faith efforts to obtain employment or maximize his / her income potential, and if there have not been changed circumstances that suggest that the award should be extended beyond the present period.